-- Implement continuous electronic monitoring on all floors where patients are being administered opioids and are in bed.
+- Implement continuous electronic monitoring on all floors where patients are receiving opioid medications.

-- A rapid response notification system should be in place to alert staff if the patient is deteriorating.
+- Institute a rapid response notification system, which will alert staff if the patient is deteriorating.
 A plan for escalation of rapid response alarm to another staff member should also be in place.

 - Hospital governance should commit to a plan that includes:

-- Reviewing all reported preventable patient deaths and serious patient harm events over the previous 24 months where opioids were involved and may have contributed to the preventable event.
-A review of all previous closed malpractice claims related to opioid-induced respiratory depression should also be undertaken.
+- Reviewing all reported patient deaths and serious patient harm events over the previous 24 months where opioids were involved and may have contributed to the event.
+A review of all previous closed malpractice claims related to opioid induced respiratory depression should also be undertaken.

 - Identifying and prioritizing common contributing factors from those serious preventable events.

-- Identifying continuous electronic monitoring technologies that notify staff of significant changes in a patient’s respiratory condition which includes a rapid response approach that ensures appropriate interventions are initiated in a timely manner.
+- Identify and institute continuous electronic monitoring technologies that notify staff of significant changes in a patient’s respiratory condition, and ensure appropriate interventions are initiated in a timely manner.

-- Providing the resources necessary to implement the chosen plan.
+- Providing the resources necessary to implement the action plan.